-After almost five years of occupation by German forces during World War II, Jersey was liberated by British troops on 09 May 1945, the day following VE Day, which saw an end to the hostilities in Europe.
+After almost five years of occupation by German forces during WW2, Jersey was liberated by British troops on 09 May 1945, the day following VE Day, which saw an end to the hostilities in Europe.
 Liberation Day is celebrated in the island every year with jubilant events centred around Liberation Square where crowds gathered in 1945 to welcome British troops and watch them triumphantly unfurl the Union Jack from the balcony of the Pomme d’Or Hotel.

 Discover more about the island’s Occupation and Liberation stories and join the Liberation Day celebrations on a truly historical island holiday.

 Every year on the 09 May, locals and visitors come together in the heart of St. Helier.
 The traditional celebrations usually start early in the morning with inspiring speeches and stories to commemorate the islands freedom.
 Throughout the day, you’ll be transported back in time, enjoying fantastic entertainment and music inspired by the 40’s.
 Then tuck into delicious food and drinks, with an impressive line-up of local food trucks to choose from.

 Watch this space to find out more information about the 2024 Liberation Day event.

 However long you’re here for, discover more about the island’s Occupation and Liberation story.
 Visit sites and join tours that bring to life the true tales of hardship, courage and resilience of those living in Jersey at the time.
 Here are three days full of ways to delve into the island’s wartime story.